High School

 The definitive aim of catechesis is to put people not only in touch but in communion, in intimacy, with Jesus Christ” (CT, no. 5).
 These ends are evident in this framework—designed to guide catechetical instruction for young people of high-school age wherever and however it takes place: in Catholic high schools, in parish religious education programs, with young people schooled at home, or within the context of the catechetical instruction which should be part of every youth ministry program.
 The Christological centrality of this framework is designed to form the content of instruction as well as to be a vehicle for growth in one’s relationship with the Lord so that each may come to know him and live according to the truth He has given to us.
 In this way, disciples not only participate more deeply in the life of the Church but are also better able to reach eternal life with God in Heaven.

-- Theology IV ACC - Catholic Leadership in Society THG42 .5 Credit Grade 12
+- Theology IV - Applied Catholic Ethics Honors THG4 1 Credit Grade 12

-- Theology IV ACC – Ecumenism and Interreligious Dialogue THG41 .5 Credit Grade 12
+- Theology IV ACC – Ecumenism and Interreligious Dialogue THG5 .5 Credit Grade 12

-- Theology IV ACC - Peace and Justice in the Modern World THG45 .5 Credit Grade 12
+- Theology IV ACC - Peace and Justice in the Modern World THG11 .5 Credit Grade 12

 Part 1: Scripture